keiwando/biginteger/README.md

 This version introduces some fixes and additions to the original file.
 (WIP)
 ### Current fixes:

-BigInteger.Add(..) was originally subtracting the numbers
+- BigInteger.Add(..) was originally subtracting the numbers

 ### Current additions:

-WIP
+- BigInteger.Pow(base, exponent)  (currently only for positive exponents)
+- instance.Pow(exponent)            (currently only for positive exponents)